Predicting Choice from Information Costs: Cost Minimization

+That $\cost$ is proper follows directly from existence of a finite-cost information policy.
+To prove lower semicontinuity, we establish that weak* convergence of SCRs implies convergence of their revealed information policies.
+To show $\cost$ is convex, we establish that the information policy revealed by a convex combination of two SCRs is less informative than the convex combination of the two policies.
+Using this fact, one can show $\cost$ is convex using convexity and monotonicity of $\icost$.

-In this section, we assume knowledge of both the agent's information acquisition costs $\icost$ and her payoffs from taking different actions, $\ut$.
-We show such knowledge enables the analyst to precisely predict the agent's conditional action distribution, except in a knife-edge set of utilities.
-Toward this goal, we first rephrase the agent's problem so that it takes the agent's SCR $\scr$ as its decision variable.
-Given $\ut$, the benefit from choosing $\scr$ is given by
+We now rephrase the agent's problem so that it takes the agent's SCR $\scr$ as its decision variable.
+Given $\ut$, the benefit from choosing $\scr$ is given by\footnote{Observe the expectation $\bbE[ \ut \cdot \scr ]$ is well-defined because $\ut_{a}$ and $\scr_{a}$ belong to the dual spaces $\lp{1}$ and $\lp{\infty}$, respectively.}

 Because $\cost(\scr)$ gives the minimum cost at which the agent obtains $\scr$, we get that $\scr$ is $\ut$-rationalizable if and only if it solves the program